Home Lab

 Testing Of Software

-SBCs are a cheap way of trying out different software (e.g. website and server monitors) before we need actual paid for data center hardware.
+SBCs are a cheap way of trying out different software (e.g. website and server monitors) before we need actual paid-for data centre hardware.

 StartOS

-and another interview iwth more of the philosophy: https://www.youtube.com/watch?v=p4FbsM7ZATI
+and another interview with more of the philosophy: https://www.youtube.com/watch?v=p4FbsM7ZATI

 Gallery

-Run Proxmox on old laptop – Try in case of ARM not working well.
+Run Proxmox on an old laptop.
+Try in case ARM is not working well:

 ZimaBoard and ProxMox

 ZimaBoard is a small x86 micro-server that very well could replace your Raspberry Pi.
-Featuring SATA, Dual Ethernet and PCIe this board can be molded to perfectly to fit your production and homelab needs.
+Featuring SATA, dual Ethernet, and PCIe, this board can be moulded to perfectly fit your production and homelab needs.

-We could learn more about virtualization etc relatively painlessly using a cheap board.
+We could learn more about virtualisation, etc. relatively painlessly using a cheap board.
 Proxmox looks like a good thing to start off.
 Just install and use the web interface.
-Solving problems as they come up and you actually need to solve them is much more efficient than a course and the most expensive ZimaBoard is $200 so that’s a lot less than a Server Admin course.
+Solving problems as they come up (and you actually need to solve them) is much more efficient than a course and the most expensive ZimaBoard is $200 so that’s a lot less than a Server Admin course.

 Maybe some good prep stuff here first